Gurobi/gurobi-optimods/docs/source/mods/portfolio.rst

     Presolved: 26 rows, 25 columns, 65 nonzeros
     ...

+Transaction fees can be provided either as a constant fee, applying the same amount uniformly to all assets, or as numpy array or pandas Series to specify distinct fees for individual assets.

 Note that these parameters prescribe the transaction fees *relative* to the total portfolio value.
-In the above example we used the ``fees_buy=0.005``, meaning that each transaction for a long position has a fixed-cost of 0.5% of the total portfolio value.
+In the above example we used ``fees_buy=0.005``, meaning that each buy transaction has a fixed-cost of 0.5% of the total portfolio value.

 All transaction fees are assumed to be covered by the portfolio itself,